 It is of the utmost importance that antibiotics-provoked Lyme tests are done to exclude Lyme when ALS symptoms are present, since 15% (35 of 229 people) had both ALS and Lyme, which is statistically impossible if they were not causally related, implying that the Lyme caused the ALS.
 Move Heaven and Earth to get a proper Lyme test (antibiotics-provoked Western Blot, PCR etc., no ELISA) and, when positive, do not accept a dual diagnosis.
-Demand to be treated agressively with sufficiently-dosed antibiotics that penetrate the blood-brain barrier and make sure you’re treated open-enededly until all symptoms have subsided.
-This usually takes years.
+Demand to be treated agressively with sufficiently-dosed antibiotics that penetrate the blood-brain barrier and make sure you're treated open-endedly until all symptoms have subsided.
+This usually takes years, if ever.

 If you test negative, this does not at all mean you're not infected.
 Lyme tests are notoriously unreliable, to the point where they have become practically useless.
 Patent law compliance make them unreliable.
 The selection and result interpretation of the Western Blot makes them more an instrument of cost avoidance for insurance companies than a diagnostic tool.
 Lyme disease is a clinical diagnosis - no positive test required.